rvben/rumdl/README.md

 ### Exit Codes

-- `0`: Success
+- `0`: Success (no violations found, or all violations were fixed)
 - `1`: Violations found (or remain after `--fix`)
 - `2`: Tool error

-**Note:** `rumdl fmt` exits 0 on successful formatting (even if unfixable violations remain), making it compatible with editor integrations. `rumdl check --fix` exits 1 if violations remain, useful for pre-commit hooks.
+**Note:** `rumdl fmt` exits 0 on successful formatting (even if unfixable violations remain), making it compatible with editor integrations. `rumdl check --fix` exits 0 if all violations are fixed, or
+1 if violations remain after fixing (useful for pre-commit hooks and CI/CD).

 ### Usage Examples